Your medical condition(s) may:

 Further information about the Preparing for Adulthood Team along with the referral form can be found on the Local Offer Moving to Adult Social Care services – Somerset Council.

-Emily a preparing for adulthood team member talks about her work with young people and their parent carers
+Emily from preparing for adulthood (PFA) talks about her work with young people and their parent carers

 Mental capacity